harvester/harvester/enhancements/20230327-harvester-seeder-integration.md

   status: clusterRunning
 ```

-The UI will allow users to create secrets and inventory definition corresponding to existing nodes.
+The Harvester UI will allow users to create secrets and inventory definition corresponding to existing nodes.

 sample secret creation call to endpoint: `${ENDPOINT}/v1/harvester/secrets`
 ```json